 In Japan, the nine tail fox (Kitsune) often appears in modern day anime and manga series.
 Kitsune symbolizes long life, magical powers and intelligence.
 In folklore they sometimes appear as messengers of God and can shapeshift in human form.
 In other stories, they're perceived more negatively as demons, who possess humans (Kitsunetsuki).

-Today, foxes are mostly seen as sacred animals in Japan.
-Perhaps this is due to the fact that native locals in the past, used to live together with foxes.
+Nowadays, foxes are regarded as sacred animals in Japan.
+Native locals used to live together in harmony with foxes in the past.

 |Measures||Approx. 9.2x4.4x3.5cm (3.6x1.7x1.4in)|